 Chartio will run a series of tests on the different aspects of the connection that could go wrong.
 If your connection is healthy, the interface should look like the following:

-If something is wrong, the interface will tell you where it is wrong and provide a description of what might be happening and the steps you can take to fix it.
+If something is wrong, the interface will tell you where it is wrong and provide a description of what might be happening along with the steps you can take to fix it.

 There are times when it may be helpful to view the actual queries that are sent to your database.
 Chartio allows you to view and download the query log for each connected data source.